Getting Started with cURL, REST

 See the API Reference pages for details on the endpoints.
 The first time you access any endpoint for a particular instrument, a "deploy" will be triggered, configuring the Moku to use that instrument.
 This may take several seconds.

-All actions are POSTs of a JSON object.
+s of a JSON object.
 The JSON object contains the parameters for the action, if any; an empty object must be passed if the action doesn't take any parameters.
 For example

 $: curl -H 'Moku-Client-Key: <key>'\